typicalninja/disci/packages/disci/readme.md

 1. The raw api
 2. or other discord libraries (like discord.js)

-The library will only error out on certain occasions and for other occasions use is expected to handle the error via api errors received
+The library will only error out on certain occasions and for other occasions user is expected to handle the error via api errors received

 > Guides and more can be found [here](https://dev--disci.netlify.app/)

+# Nodejs version

+This only apply if you plan to use disci in a server environment.
+Disci uses the [fetch]() api for its built in rest module which is **Already** available in serverless environments (such as cloudflare workers).
+However Native fetch api for node.js is implemented in node.js v18+ as such this Module requires node.js version 18+ to be used

 # Links